 The Role of the Whistleblower in FCPA Law

 The Foreign Corrupt Practices Act law does not directly address the rewards and protections available to FCPA whistleblowers.
-However, under the recently passed Dodd-Frank Wall Street Reform and Consumer Protection Act [Link to Dodd-Frank page here], the Securities and Exchange Commission, which enforces FCPA law together with the Department of Justice, is required to pay eligible whistleblowers who provide the agency with “original information” (derived from the whistleblower’s independent knowledge or analysis and not known by the Commission from any other source) with between 10% and 30% of the monetary sanctions imposed by the SEC following the successful enforcement of a judicial or administrative action, provided those penalties exceed $1 million.
-Given the potential size of fines that can be imposed on FCPA violators, in large cases the awards could amount to millions of dollars.
+However, under Dodd-Frank, the Securities and Exchange Commission is required to pay eligible whistleblowers who provide the agency with “original information” (derived from the whistleblower’s independent knowledge or analysis and not known by the Commission from any other source) with between 10 percent and 30 percent of the monetary sanctions imposed by the SEC following the successful enforcement of a judicial or administrative action, provided those penalties exceed $1 million.
+Given the potential size of fines that can be imposed on FCPA violators, in large cases the awards can be substantial.

 The SEC has created rules that govern the administration of its whistleblower program.
 Two are particularly important for whistleblowers.